mc-datapacks/en/src/conventions/datapack_advancement.md

 ## 3. Datapack Advancement

-This is an advancement for *your* datapack, this should be unique from your other Datapack Advancements.
+This is an advancement for *your* datapack, it should be unique from your other Datapack Advancements.
 You can create this advancement anywhere as long as you don't pollute `/data/global/advancements/` folder.

 ```json
 {